 To say everyone in that room was astonished is an understatement.
 Cally opened the case and there it was.
 The musicians were sound-checking at the time but everything stopped as people crowded around and stared at what is a precious gem of music history, right there in North Shields on the floor of The Engine Room.
 Cally took it from the case and one by one the musicians tentatively took hold of it and had the honour of strumming a few chords on the very guitar, once owned by of one the most influential musicians of the last 50 years. (below left Cally with Katherine Priddy and right with Luke James Williams)

-After some discussion Cally gave permission for George Boomsma to perform the opening song of the second set; his version of Drake’s ‘Place to Be’.
-When Tyneside ‘word tinker’ Rue Collinge introduced the set and explained that Cally Callomon had brought with him Nick Drake’s guitar and that George Boomsma would be playing it for this one song there was an audible gasp from the assembled ‘Drakeheads’.
+After some discussion Cally gave permission for George Boomsma to perform the opening song of the second set with said guitar; his version of Drake’s ‘Place to Be’.
+When Tyneside ‘word tinker’ Rue Collinge introduced the set and explained that Cally Callomon had brought with him Nick Drake’s guitar and that George would be playing it for this one song there was an audible gasp from the assembled ‘Drakeheads’.
 Then a reverential hush descended on the packed room and when Boomsma played those first notes it felt as if the spirit of Nick Drake was in the room, willing George on and enjoying the fact that his music has stood the test of time.
 It was pure magic, a moment which I’m sure will live with everyone who was present at The Engine Room, North Shields on Thursday 14th October 2021.